filjoseph1989/customer-importer/README.md

     GET /customers
     GET /customers/{customersId}

+so to test, used API client and make a request like

+    /api/v1/customers

 ## Testing

 Before running the unit test, make sure that below is set in the env